 Species in the Anopheles farauti complex are the major malarial vectors in Australia and the surrounding areas.
 A behavioral study of trap-caught mosquitoes in Queensland, Australia was conducted to investigate the differences in diel flight activity between these two species and several reproductive states to form baseline data for trans-regional differences.
 Adult mosquitoes were caught and monitored using Locomotor Activity Motoring units.
 Activity profiles, measured by LED beam breaks, were arranged into bins, accumulation plots, and z-scored plots to be analyzed for statistically significant differences.
 Species-specific differences and a species difference at one reproductive state were observed in diel flight activity.
 An. hinesorum mosquitoes had an earlier onset and maximum peak in nocturnal activity and a higher activity at onset of darkness.
-Prolonged early night activity of virgin mosquitoes and a second peak in inseminated nulliparous An. hinesorum mosquitoes were observed.
-The species differences in diel flight activity between these two major malarial vectors of the An. farauti complex pose complications for the containment of a possible outbreak.
+Prolonged early night activity between these two major malarial vectors of the An. farauti complex pose complications for the containment of a possible outbreak.
 This study provides baseline data for analysis of populations of mosquitoes from other geographic regions, especially important where selective pressures have and continue to occur using residual insecticides and insecticidal-treated bed nets.